mhak94/MakDev/README.md

 ### 👉​About Me :

 - ​📱​ Curious mind and an unwavering commitment to excellence
-- ​📱​ Currently, I develop applications as a trainee.
 - ​📱​ Learning Java, Kotlin, JavaScript, React.
 - ​👨‍⚕️​​ I also conduct online talks and guidance sessions on health.
 You can schedule them here: [https://qualitycaresco.com/]